BANNER- MINI MONSTERS.jpg

 Head-to-toe equipment

-The new Mini Monsters Learn to Play program at Winterhust Ice Arena is designed to provide a simplified introductory hockey development pathway for boys and girls ages 4 to 8 who are eager to learn the fundamentals of hockey in a fun and supportive environment.
+The Mini Monsters Learn to Play program presented by University Hospitals at Winterhust Ice Arena and Cleveland Heights is designed to provide a simplified introductory hockey development pathway for boys and girls ages 3 to 13* who are eager to learn the fundamentals of hockey in a fun and supportive environment.
 In partnership with Ohio Hockey Project, who will provide coaching and program development, the Mini Monsters introduces young athletes to the exciting world of hockey, focusing on basic skills, teamwork, and sportsmanship.

 Participants Receive: